 Robin was raised in Vancouver, Washington, in what she describes as “your average, dysfunctional family.”
 Growing up, she had low self-esteem stemming from insecurities about her body.
 She started drinking when she was fourteen years old, sometimes to the point where she blacked out.
 Shortly after, she started smoking weed, and by the time she was sixteen, she was dropping acid.
 Looking back, Robin says she had “problematic” relationships.
 She was raped by a twenty-six-year-old when she was only sixteen, but did not realize at the time that his actions constituted sexual assault.
 Her parents “did not know a lot of what was happening” in her life.
 Nonetheless, Robin graduated from high school and went on to attend Boise State University.

-In college, Robin spent most of her time partying, and left school before finishing her degree and return home to Vancouver to find a job.
+In college, Robin spent most of her time partying and left school before finishing her degree and return home to Vancouver to find a job.
 Instead, heavy drinking coupled with a desire to get “attention from men, even if it was just physical [with no] kind of substance” continued to be the main focus in her life.
 Soon, she began spending time with a family from Chicago that had recently moved to Vancouver.
 Many of the women in the family had been prostituted, some of the men were pimps, and most suffered from addiction.
 The family also had ties to the Almighty Vice Lord Nation, one of the largest Chicago-based gangs.

 Members of the family helped convince Robin to go work at a strip club in Portland, Oregon.
 Immediately, “some pimps from Las Vegas” started trying to groom her for prostitution and exploitation.
-Within two weeks of starting working at the club in August 1993, Robin was introduced to the man who would later become her pimp.
+Within two weeks of starting work at the club in August 1993, Robin was introduced to the man who would later become her pimp.

 The morning after Robin met her pimp at the strip club, she woke up in Tacoma, Washington, a two-hour drive from Portland, with little memory of what had happened.
 The trafficker then transported Robin to San Francisco where she was first sold, and two weeks later, her first mugshot was taken.
 For the next six years, Robin was trafficked by the man from the strip club from Hawaii to Phoenix to Las Vegas—but mostly “up and down the five.”